aiida-vasp/aiida-vasp/doc/source/index.rst

   % commands in the Conda console, used together with the Conda virtual environment

+  %/$ same commands in the Conda console or standard Linux console

   # commands executed in the Postgresql interactive terminal

 As such, whenever needed, we will try to keep parallel documentation on this.
 If you are on a Conda platform, please follow the commands prepended with ``%``.
 Similarly you follow the commands with a ``$`` prepended if you are using the standard Python virtual enviroments.
+In case the commands are the same for both cases, ``%/$`` is prepended to the commands.
 The commands executed in the Postgresql interactive terminal (``psql``) should be similar between the two.

 .. _AiiDA: https://www.aiida.net